synchronizing/mitm/docs/source/docs/internals.rst

         :async:
         :staticmethod:

         Called when a client connects to the `mitm` server.
-Note that the `mitm.core.Connection` object is not fully initialized yet, and only contains a valid client `mitm.core.Host`.
+Note that the `mitm.models.Connection` object is not fully initialized yet, and only contains a valid client `mitm.models.Host`.

     .. method:: server_connected(connection: Connection)
         :async:
         :staticmethod:

         Called when the `mitm` connects with the destination server.
-At this point the `mitm.core.Connection` object is fully initialized.
+At this point the `mitm.models.Connection` object is fully initialized.

     .. method:: client_data(connection: Connection, data: bytes) -> bytes
         :async: